CarlsonP4/shim/README.md

 * `timeout` Timeout after which an inactive HTTP session may be declared dead and reclaimed for use elsewhere.
 * `instance` Which SciDB instance should save data to files or pipes?
 This instance must have write permission to the `tmp` directory.

-Restart shim to effect option changes with either `/etc/init.d/shimsvc restart` or `/opt/scidb/19.3/systemd/shim_systemd`, whichever is appropriate.
+Restart shim to effect option changes with either `service shimsvc restart` or `systemctl restart shim`, whichever is appropriate.

 ## Note on the SSL Key Certificate Configuration